Office of the Vice President for Student Affairs

 Students must use the BobcatCard to open doors controlled by the proximity reader.

-Students who are having trouble obtaining access to a residence hall should contact the hall director.
+Students who have trouble obtaining access to a residence hall should contact the hall director.

 Students must report a lost BobcatCard immediately by calling 512.245.7700 or using the link on the ID Services website.
 After deactivation, the card cannot be used in any university readers and cannot be reactivated.